jadecobra/gym/python_tdd/docs/TDD_TRUTH_TABLE_04_LOGICAL_IMPLICATION.md

         if not p not and not not q:
             return True
     ```
-    We get a `SyntaxError`, correcting the syntax we get
+    We get a `SyntaxError` and correct the syntax to get
     ```python
     def logical_implication(p, q):
         if p and not q: